 Even if you were at fault for a California car accident, the steps you take afterwards can greatly affect your rights.

-- 1. Remain at the scene if someone else was injured
+- 1. Remain at the scene of the car accident

 - 2. Seek medical attention if needed